ManuelNvro/Manuel-Navarro-Catalan/docs/index.md

 - **"Over Current Relay Modeling using Modelica with Cross-Verification against a Validated Model"** presented at the Workshop on Modeling and Simulation of Cyber-Physical Energy Systems in Montreal Canada April 2019. [paper](Files/Publication1.pdf) [video](https://youtu.be/b-7hT0SObqc)
 - **"Performance Benchmark of Modelica Time-Domain Power System Automated Simulation using Python"** presented at the Virtual American Modelica Conference September 2020. [paper](Files/Publication2.pdf) [video](https://youtu.be/1WaauLc3xpc)
-- **"Ancillary Service Requirements Analysis with Increasing Solar Generation in the ERCOT Interconnection"** to be presented at the IEEE General Meeting in Washington DC July 2021. [paper](Files/Publication3.pdf) [video](https://youtu.be/Cr280zKCTYg)
+- **"Ancillary Service Requirements Analysis with Increasing Solar Generation in the ERCOT Interconnection"** presented at the IEEE General Meeting in Washington DC July 2021. [paper](Files/Publication3.pdf) [video](https://youtu.be/Cr280zKCTYg)

 ## Presentations